clemlesne/blue-agent/docs/content/docs/advanced-topics/build-aspnet.md

 title: Build ASP.NET applications
 ---

-It was chosen arbitrarily to install the LTS non SDK version of ASNP.NET.
-Because :

-- LTS is better supported by Microsoft than STS
-- The non-SDK is lighter when included in a container, knowing that not everyone will use it for building purposes

-It is recommended that development teams to hard-code the framework version you want to use, in your pipeline.
-With this setup, the developer controls its environment, not the platform.
-If they decide to upgrade, they update the pipeline, if not, not.
-This is under the responsibility of the developer.

-The ASP.NET framework can be installed on the fly with [UseDotNet@2](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/use-dotnet-v2?view=azure-pipelines):
+{{< callout type="info" >}}
+.NET Framework is not pre-installed anymore in the agents since `v7.0.0`.
+You need to install it yourself, with the `UseDotNet@2` or by script.
+The reason is, to achieve maximum reproducibility, choose the specific version you want to use, and update it through Git.
+{{< /callout >}}

+Specify the specific version you requires for your build.
+Install the framework with [UseDotNet@2](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/use-dotnet-v2?view=azure-pipelines):

 ```yaml
 # azure-pipelines.yaml